 Calling to check will reassure you AND make a favorable impression upon the company.
 If you have specific questions about the position, you could take it a step further and ask to speak to the hiring manager to ask your questions.
 This will make you stand out from the rest of the pile of resumes and let them know of your interest and excitement about the position.

 Ninja Gig is one of the best employer job posting sites for job applications online.
 Our job posting software has an Applicant Tracking System (ATS) that lets you track job applicants.
-Once you post jobs online, our program will automatically post to major job boards, including job posting on Indeed, Ziprecruiter and more.
+Once you post jobs online, our program will automatically post to major job boards, including job posting on Indeed, Jooble and more.